simplebuild/please.make/README.md

 For Go, please.make pulls `protoc` and `protoc-gen-go` from GitHub.
 The versions are currently pinned in the `.build_defs/make/make-go/BUILD` file.

-Once some .proto files are updated, the corresponding protobuf / gRPC targets should be re-run with `plz run` to re-generate the code.
+Once .proto files are updated, the corresponding protobuf / gRPC targets should be re-run with `plz run` to re-generate the code.

 Web
 ---